For many of us in the workplace, one on one meetings are a necessary evil to be avoided at all costs.

 Your one on one meeting agenda should be shared prior to the meeting, giving both the manager and employee a chance to include their own notes and questions.

 Looking to optimize the time spent in your meeting?
 Add time blocking to your agenda to make sure your meeting stays on track and doesn’t run over.
+And encourage your team members to take a no-meeting day afterward so they can work uninterrupted.

 Here’s a one on one meeting template to build your next agenda:

 Want a template to set up an agenda for your own one on one meetings?
-We’ve put one together - you can find it here:
+We’ve put one together—you can find it here: